 The PlayStation 2 can now safely be considered retro (controversial to some!), it was released in the year 2000, which in my view is effectively a family generation ago, which is a good yardstick on the matter!

-The PS2 has a huge library of games, with over 3,800 in total and stacks of genre-defining titles such as Grand Theft Auto III, Resident Evil 4, Metal Gear Solid 2, Ico & Gran Turismo 4 – All absolute classics!
+The PS2 has a huge library of games, with over 3,800 in total as well as stacks of genre-defining titles such as Grand Theft Auto III, Resident Evil 4, Metal Gear Solid 2, Ico & Gran Turismo 4 – All absolute classics!

 So, if you are looking for how to emulate PS2 games, take a look at our guide below for the best PS2 emulators:-